 Along with Boehner, prominent Republicans retained their seats, CNN projected.

-Rep. Paul Ryan, the GOP vice presidential candidate, was re-elected to his House seat from Wisconsin.
+Rep. Paul Ryan, the GOP vice-presidential candidate, was re-elected to his House seat in Wisconsin.
 Rep. Eric Cantor retained his seat in Virginia.
 Rep. Michele Bachmann of Minnesota – who unsuccessfully ran for president in the 2012 election cycle – was re-elected in a hard-fought race.